AndreasChristensen89/project-three-python/README.md

     * Board is printed, which consists of eight lists printed out with a " " separating each item.
         * Top list represents the columns.
 First item is blank as this is simply an unused corner, which makes sure the following numbers 1-7, or columns, are directly over the "coordinates" below.
         * The next seven lists each start with an uppercase letter of the alphabet, which goes one up ("A", "B",..."G") for each list, followed by seven "-" which represents untouched coordinates.
-    * Below are two empty lines.
-Underneath comes text which tells the player how many attempts there are left.
+    * Below is an empty line, followed by a teasing text: "I dare you to pick {random}{random}".
+The two variables generate a random coordinate that has little chance of being correct.
+Underneath comes is an empty line and then text which tells the player how many attempts there are left.
 The number is a variable and will decrease when incorrect guesses are made.
     * In the bottom is an input field "Guess a row and a number: (e.g. C5)"
     * Data is validated through a different function from the menus:
         * In case of wrong characters/order: "Error: invalid literal for int() with base 10: 's', must be letter and number within range" - new line - "Press any key to continue"